Mountain Bounty Farm

 Primary Contact: Maia Lipkin

 Internship informationGeneral Farm Description: Mountain Bounty is a 50 acre organic family farm located high on the forested contours of the San Juan Ridge near Nevada City, California.
 We currently cultivate 18 acres, and the rest of the land is a beautiful mosaic of forest and meadows.
-We are the oldest and largest CSA farm in Nevada County.
+We are the oldest and largest CSA farm in the Sierra Nevadas.
 The farm's founder, John Tecklin, has been farming since the early 1990's and started Mountain Bounty Farm in 1997.
-Since then Mountain Bounty has become an increasingly collaborative effort, with a team of farmers making decisions and working together.
+Since then Mountain Bounty has become a collaborative effort, with a team of farmers making decisions and working together to develop the farm into the future.
 Through careful management we achieve surprising yields of exceptional quality produce.
 We grow an incredible diversity of vegetables, fruits and cut flowers for our year-round CSA program.
 We also sell to local stores and restaurants, and participate in the Nevada City farmers market on Saturday mornings from June through November.

 CRAFT Member Farm?
 No